How ice crystals can turn ordinary clouds into a brilliant display of rainbow colors

 Why so rare?
 To get that peculiar alignment, the sun has to be at least 58 degrees above the horizon, Kavulich says, with the brightest displays as it reaches as high as 68 degrees.

 For the South, the sun reaching at least 58 degrees happens from roughly March through September, but it's a shorter window in the North.
 Spots like Seattle, Detroit, or Boston may only see the display for about a 6-week window on either side of the summer solstice.

-"And of course, even though on these days where the sun barely gets to 58 degrees above the horizon, it does have to be right at (solar) noon to see that," Kavulich said.
+"And of course, even though on these days when the sun barely gets to 58 degrees above the horizon, it does have to be right at (solar) noon to see that," Kavulich said.
 "So in places with northerly latitudes such as Seattle, it is a fairly rare display."

-Is there an easier name for this?
+Is there an easier name for these ‘rainbow’ clouds?

 "Circumhorizonal arc" is a bit of a mouthful for a name.
 Some years ago, the phenomenon attracted the moniker of "fire rainbow" after a sighting in Spokane as the clouds look like they are ‘afire with color,’ but many scientists frown at the name.